Code criticism: Context Matters

 For me, this experience was eye-opening, revealing a common tendency among developers to gauge success by the novelty of technology, rather than the tangible outcomes or values their work brings.
 This wasn’t an isolated incident.
 Over time, I found myself defending numerous architectural decisions:

-• “Why not use std::accumulate instead of for-loops for accumulating values?"
+instead of for-loops for accumulating values?" - "Have you considered using

-• "Why aren’t there more pure functions in this code?”
+for date handling?" - "Why aren’t there more pure functions in this code?”

 While I’m open to constructive feedback and embrace change, I believe in pragmatism.
 Rewriting functional software or making changes solely because “I wouldn’t do it this way” is not always the best course of action.